DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 What should a DevOps engineer do to meet these requirements?

-- 🔑A. Add a reader instance to the Aurora cluster.
+- ##### 🔑🤫A. Add a reader instance to the Aurora cluster.
 Update the application to use the Aurora cluster endpoint for write operations.
 Update the Aurora cluster's reader endpoint for reads.

 - 🔑B. Add a reader instance to the Aurora cluster.
 Create a custom ANY endpoint for the cluster.
 Update the application to use the Aurora cluster's custom ANY endpoint for read and write operations.